 This guide is about the plumbing, not the rates.
 The short version: you keep 55% of long-form ad revenue and roughly 45% of the Shorts ad pool.
 The rest goes to YouTube.

-RPM is what you actually take home per 1,000 views after the split.
+RPM is what you take home per 1,000 views after the split.
 CPM is what advertisers pay before it.
 They are not the same number, and creators who confuse them always overestimate.

 What you earn per 1,000 views swings massively by niche, audience country, and season.
 Finance and software pay many times what entertainment does.